JL337/BashDeployApp/README.md

 # Stage and Deploy an Application using Azure Cloud Shell and Bash

-This demo will describe how to take an application, stage it from GitHub and then deploy it live using Azure.
+This guide will describe how to take an application, stage it from GitHub and then deploy it live using Azure.
-The Cloud Shell (Bash) on the Azure portal will be used, however you can also use Bash with Azure CLI.
+The Cloud Shell (Bash) on the Azure portal can be used, or locally with Bash using the Azure CLI.

 ## Managing your Application